 Patient Spokesperson and Your Personal Health Information (PHI)

-To designate a patient spokesperson you must complete the Designation of Patient Spokesperson form.
+To designate a patient spokesperson, you must complete the Designation of Patient Spokesperson form.

-The Patient Spokesperson form allows the patient to specify if access to all the records is being granted or if the patient wants to limit access to a specific health care incident(s).
+The Patient Spokesperson form allows the patient to specify if access to all the records is being granted or if the patient wants to limit access to a specific healthcare incident(s).

 Completing and signing the Designation of Patient Spokesperson form does not give the spokesperson authority to make health care decisions for the patient.
 It only allows the spokesperson to have access to the patient’s protected health information (PHI).